OSSPhilippines/oss-101/README.md

 - **Code blocks**: Light blue background with purple text

 ### Logo & Typography
-The presentation now includes the official OSSPH branding:
+The presentation includes official OSSPH branding:

-- **Logo**: `ossph-logo-main-transparent.png` - Blue fist design with transparent background
+- **Logo**: `assets/images/ossph-logo-main-transparent.png` - Blue fist design with transparent background
-- **Font**: `Molot.otf` - Custom brand font used for all headings (H1, H2, H3)
+- **Font**: `assets/fonts/Molot.otf` - Custom brand font used for all headings (H1, H2, H3)

-The logo appears on:
+The logo appears:
-- Title slide (200px width)
+- Title slide - 200px width, centered
-- Q&A slide (80px width)
+- As a watermark - Fixed background on content slides (subtle, 5% opacity)
-- Thank you slide (80px width)
+- Watermark is hidden on topic title slides for cleaner presentation

 ### Theme
 To change the reveal.js theme, replace this line in `index.html`: